curegit/reversi-ai-dll/README.md

 #### `unsigned long long position_to_bit(int i, int j)`

-Returns a 64-bit unsigned integer having one bit flag at a given board position.
+Returns a 64-bit unsigned integer having a one-bit flag at a given board position.

 `i` and `j` are 0 to 7.
 This function can be used to compose a Bit Board from other data types.